 Featured in this post

-Distribution Software: Investing in Digital Transformation
+Distribution Software: It's Time To Invest in Digital Transformation

-Distribution Software: Investing in Digital Transformation
+Distribution Software: It's Time To Invest in Digital Transformation

 For Mark Benioff, the CEO of tech giant Salesforce, digital transformation is about more than just technology.
 It is ultimately about making your business better to serve the customer.
 Benioff says, “Every digital transformation is going to begin and end with the customer, and I can see that in the minds of every CEO I talk to.”